Albert Herter: The Creeks

 In 1894, as a wedding gift from the groom's mother, Mary Miles Herter, the couple received a 70 acre parcel of land between Montauk Highway and Georgica Pond, in East Hampton, Long Island.
 In 1899, they built "The Creeks," a 40-room, Mediterranean-style villa, designed by architect Grosvenor Atterbury.
 The estate featured about a mile of waterfront on the tidal estuary.
 The villa contained "his and hers" artist studios so each would have their own workspace.
 Adele Herter designed the extensive gardens.
 In 1912, Albert Herter built a larger studio, a soaring 56-by-35-foot space that doubled as a private theater, "where Enrico Caruso, Isadora Duncan and Anna Pavlova performed."

 One of the finest examples of a color plan in our architecture is the country place of Mr. Albert Herter at East Hampton, Long Island.
 Here is a large, rambling house, built so close to the sea that the blue-green of the water and the clear blue of the sky are deliberately considered as a part of the color plan.
 Mr. Herter's idea was to get, if possible, the effect of a house in Sicily, and so he built the house of pinkish yellow stucco and gave it a copper roof.
 The sea winds have softened the texture and deepened the color of the walls to salmon, and the copper roof has been transformed into ever-changing blue-greens that repeat the colors of the sea.
 In front of the house there are terraces massed with flowers of orange and yellow and red, and back of the house there is a Persian garden built around blue and green Persian tiles, and great blue Italian jars.
 Here flowers of blue and rose, and the amethyst tones in between, are allowed.
 Black green trees and shrubs are used everywhere, with the general effect of one of Maxfield Parrish's vivid Oriental gardens.

-After his wife Adele's death at "The Creeks" in 1946, Albert Herter moved permanently to California.
+Following his wife Adele's death at "The Creeks" in 1946, Albert Herter moved permanently to California.
 After his death, his son Christian Herter sold the estate to Alfonso A. Ossorio in 1951.
 Ossorio used the house as a gallery to display art collections and worked for 20 years in the gardens landscaping with exotic conifer species in groves dotted with his brightly colored found object sculptures.
 He donated 4 acre of "The Creeks" to the Nature Conservancy in 1975.
 After Ossorio's death in 1990, the property was offered for sale by his partner, dancer Ted Dragon, at the asking price of US$25M.
 It is now owned by Ronald Perelman.